underscoreio/underscoreio/README.md

 ## CircleCi

-To test the Circle-ci config:
+To test the CircleCi config:

 ```
-$ circleci local execute --job build-and-deploy-if-master
+$ circleci local execute --job test-build
 ```

+...or any other job named in the config file.

 ## Software versions